rohitjoshi/bhatho/README.md

-# kanudo
+# bhatho
-Kanudo is a High Performance Caching layer with persistance storage
+bhatho (Rock) is a High Performance Caching layer with persistent storage